Painful intelligence: What AI can tell us about human suffering: Epilogue

-The brain, having a particularly sophisticated cognitive architecture, uses some clever tricks to try to cope with some of these problems.
-Wandering thoughts speed up learning by running learning algorithms in the background; however, they make us experience simulated suffering in addition to the real one.
-Emotional interrupts are useful when unexpected things happen and the computational resources need to be redirected, but they can be mistuned and lead to unnecessary alerts and suffering.
-Highly intelligent agents may have to use parallel and distributed processing where it is no longer clear if anybody is in control; such uncontrollability of the mind itself is reflected precisely in the emotional interrupts and wandering thoughts.

-It is due to these limitations---physical and cognitive---that the cognitive system will make errors in its predictions, its plans, and its actions.
+Due to these limitations, the cognitive system will make errors in its predictions, its plans, and its actions.
 We saw that suffering is basically a function of the constant evaluation that an intelligent system performs regarding its actions, resulting in an error signal.
 Without such evaluations, the performance cannot be improved.
 In particular, error signalling is necessary for the system to learn and update its model of the world.
-Yet, the constant monitoring and signalling for errors creates constant suffering.
+Frustration is the central form of such error signalling.

+The brain and other systems with a particularly sophisticated cognitive architecture use some clever tricks to improve their performance.
+Threat computations give predictions of possible future errors and lead to fear, thus providing another mechanism of suffering.
+Wandering thoughts speed up learning by running learning algorithms in the background; however, they make us experience simulated suffering in addition to the real one.
+Emotional interrupts are useful when unexpected things happen and the computational resources need to be redirected, but they can be mistuned and lead to unnecessary alarms and suffering.
+Highly intelligent agents may have to use parallel and distributed processing where it is no longer clear if anybody is in control.
+This means that, unfortunately, intelligent agents increase their own suffering by such mechanisms intended to improve future reward.
 In animals and humans, we also find processes related to self-preservation and self-evaluation, which create another layer of suffering.

-This is what leads to the simple maxim in the title, \textit{intelligence is painful}.
+Thus, the constant monitoring and signalling, even prediction of errors creates constant suffering, and paradoxically, the more intelligent the agent, the more error signalling there seems to be.
+This is what leads to the simple maxim in the title: \textit{intelligence is painful}.

+Yet, the theory of this book is not pessimistic: we also saw a large number of interventions to reduce suffering.
+Reducing desires and expectations reduces frustration; meditation enables a metacognitive viewpoint that reduces suffering in general.
+Therefore, I can claim the model of this book is actually useful: it does, quite directly, lead to a number of interventions.
+The interventions presented here are not very different from Buddhist or Stoic training, but there is a promise of not only better understanding those interventions but further optimizing them and developing new ones.